The AI Memory Gap: Users Misremember What They Created With AI or Without: Results

 \subsubsection{Idea component}

-For ideas, the model estimated a hit rate of $d_{\text{idea}}=.86$ (95\% HDI $[.84,.88]$), indicating that the vast majority of studied ideas were correctly recognised as \emph{old}.
+For ideas, the model estimated a hit rate of $d_{\text{idea}}=.86$ (95\% HDI $[.84,.88]$), indicating that the vast majority of studied ideas were correctly recognised as \emph{old} (i.e. ideas the participant had worked on in Phase 1).
 Conditional on a hit, the true source was recalled on $s_{\text{idea}}=.39$ of trials ($[.36,.43]$), so source memory accompanied about two out of five detections.
 When the source was forgotten, participants guessed ``AI'' with probability $\beta_{\text{idea}}=.43$ ($[.39,.47]$), indicating a bias toward guessing \emph{\noAI{}} (the HDI excludes $.50$).
 The false-alarm rate for lure ideas was $f_{\text{idea}}=.29$ ($[.26,.33]$), reflecting a somewhat liberal old–new criterion.